 It’s not enough to know where you’re heading to and it’s also essential to get a real picture about yourself.
 It’s difficult to find the direction to your goal if you don’t really know where you are in a relationship, for instance.

 You’re going to find yourself adrift in the ocean, let’s say, moving a lot, but with minimal results.

-It’s never too late to take a good look at your life at the moment so that you may get a real sense about you and your life.
+It’s never too late to take a good look at your life at the moment so that you may get a real sense of you and your life.

-Take inventory of your life so you do have a clear image about you and your life.
+Take inventory of your life so you do have a clear image of you and your life.